Fullmeals.

 Step 7: Fry First Batch of Balls

 Carefully add about half of the paneer balls one by one into the hot oil.
-Immediately reduce the flame to low.
+Immediately the flame to low.
 Do not stir or disturb the balls for a few moments to allow them to set.

 Step 8: Flip and Fry until Golden Brown